About the CPA Exam

 CPA EXAM REQUIREMENTS BY STATE & TERRITORY

 The four requirements for CPA licensure in the United States are Education, Examination, Ethics, and Experience, known as the “Four Es.”
 Every US jurisdiction adheres to their own requirements for CPA licensure.
-The good news is that we provide all the resources candidates need to understand and manage the CPA Exam requirements to become a CPA.
+The good news is that Roger CPA Review provides all the resources candidates need to understand and manage the CPA Exam requirements to become a CPA.

 CPA Exam Content and StructureUnderstanding the CPA Exam structure is key to passing the CPA Exam.
 The best way to find out about the CPA Exam content and structure is by studying the CPA Exam blueprints.
 The blueprints are published one to two times per year and provide information about the knowledge and skills needed to qualify for CPA certification.